Skip to content

 Kevin Bridgman

-Kevin has contributed to the design and development of many of the studio’s most recognized projects in Canada and the United States.
-In his nearly 27-year career with KPMB, Kevin brings a depth and diversity of design experience, leading multidisciplinary teams of architects and specialists in a collaborative process to realize award-winning designs.
-Recognized for his talent and versatility as a designer, his portfolio crosses all typologies and sectors; inclusive of academic, adaptive reuse, civic, corporate, cultural, hospitality, master planning, residential, and workplace strategy.
-Notable projects include the Governor General’s award-winning James Stewart Centre for Mathematics at McMaster University, Vaughan City Hall, and the recently completed Center for Computing & Data Sciences at Boston University.
+Recognized for his talent and versatility as a designer, his portfolio spans all typologies and sectors, including academic, adaptive reuse, civic, corporate, cultural, hospitality, master planning, residential, and workplace strategy.
+Notable projects include the Governor General’s Medal-winning James Stewart Centre for Mathematics at McMaster University, Vaughan City Hall, and the Duan Family Center for Computing & Data Sciences at Boston University.

-He co-lead the design of KPMB’s new office in Toronto’s Design District.
-His work on the long-term master plan, feasibility studies, and strategic transformation of Lloyd Hall, Banff Centre for Arts & Creativity’s premier alpine woodland hotel accommodation, has enhanced the appeal of this signature destination for artists and cultural leaders.
-Building on the success of Lloyd Hall, he is now leading the phased renovation and expansion of Banff Centre’s Performing Arts and Learning Complex.
-In Calgary, Kevin is also working on the expansion and modernization of Arts Commons, the city’s largest arts centre.
+He co-led the design of KPMB’s new office in Toronto’s Design District.
+His work on the long-term master plan, feasibility studies, and strategic transformation of Lloyd Hall — the Banff Centre for Arts & Creativity’s premier hotel accommodation — has enhanced the destination’s appeal for artists and cultural leaders.
+Building on the success of Lloyd Hall, he also led the phased renovation and expansion of the Banff Centre’s Performing Arts and Learning Complex.
+In Calgary, Kevin is also working on the expansion and modernization of the Werklund Centre (formerly Arts Commons), the city’s largest arts venue.

 Kevin spearheaded the development of the Ronald O. Perelman Center for Political Science and Economics at the University of Pennsylvania, collaborated on the reimagination of Toronto’s Park Hyatt Hotel for Oxford Properties, and served as the design principal for the transformation of the Soap Factory, an adaptive reuse and expansion of the former Unilever soap factory in Toronto’s East Harbour for First Gulf.

-He is currently Design Partner for a new 520-acre redevelopment in north Toronto, in collaboration with Henning Larsen Architects, and SLA.
-For the award-winning Downsview Framework Plan, the built environment and nature are intertwined, working together to create a unique form of urban development that honours the site’s unique natural geography and deep history.
-It will set a new standard for healthy, inclusive urban life, with the values of sustainability and resilience woven into its fabric.
+He served as design partner for the Downsview Framework Plan, a 520-acre redevelopment in north Toronto, in collaboration with Henning Larsen Architects and SLA.
+An award-winning master plan, it intertwines the built environment and nature to create a unique urban development form that honours the site’s unique natural geography and deep history.
+It sets a new standard for healthy and inclusive urban life, with sustainability and resilience woven into its fabric.

 “There’s a new beauty in working to minimize our clients’ footprints and to make our buildings more equitable and inclusive.”